Backend for Frontend Empowered API Orchestration with the API Composition Toolkit

-API Composition toolkit can be your playground to compose an object using multiple API endpoints.
+API Composition toolkit can be your playground to compose an API or an object using multiple API endpoints.
 This means you can combine any Service in Java Service and write custom business logic that you can use as a variable and bind to any UI widget.

 It generates Java code for each imported service, which contains services and its methods into a package that Java understands, i.e., Service and Model (see image below).
 WaveMaker makes it easy to access these generated packages: service and model into the backend API designer.

 You can discover these dependencies and enable them with a single click, which automatically generates the Java code for you to @Autowire the Service class of that particular entity.
 You can then extend or use the service APIs or methods based on business logic.

 - Imported APIs

 When you import a service, for example, a REST API, these generated services can be accessed when you create a Java Service.
 You can discover dependencies and the available methods from the right panel, as shown in the image below.